 The Bit in The Middle

 They are individuals with their own strengths and weaknesses, likes and dislikes, hopes and dreams.
-This year, to carry on our winning format, we are continuing with our production team of Stuart Park, Nicolle Brown and Alison Adam.
-Previously, they have all worked with our group as a band member, a helper and a sibling for many years between them and so with their knowledge of our cast and experience we’re sure once more The Ups & Downs can produce a show to wow their audience.
+This year, to carry on our winning format, we have our production team of Stuart Park, Alison Adam and Leanne Ramage.
+All three have worked with our group for many years, so with their knowledge of our cast and experience we’re sure once more The Ups & Downs can produce a show to wow their audience.

 Rising to the challenge

 Our cast have always risen to a challenge and this was well illustrated a number of years ago when it was decided to introduce drama in Act 2.
 The cast as ever rose to the challenge, and not only learned the choreography, script, and lyrics, but amazed the audience with their timing and the depth of feeling that they added to the production.

 The sheer quality of the performance had the audience literally captivated, and was a tremendous success, therefore this mixed revue/drama combination has been their winning formula ever since.
 With the clever scripts, colourful costumes, wonderful comic timing and well chosen songs, the cast delighted in breaking down any pre conceptions their audience may have had, and succeeded in showing a hugely positive face of the disability.

 Learning songs, dances and stage movements is obviously the main focus for the group and is no mean feat in itself, but it is not our only, or even the most important role.
 Ups & Downs provide our cast with a whole range of positive experiences: following instructions, working together towards a common goal, overcoming fears and negative feelings, exploring new talents and perfecting new skills.